ivaleraM/GLFM/docs/doc_functions.md

     % Outputs:
     %   xd: 1*numS where numS is the number of points to compute
     %  pdf: P*numS where P is the number of patterns to consider

+**function GLFM_plotPatterns(data, hidden, params, patterns, varargin)
+ % Function to plot the inferred distribution and empirical histogram for each dimension of the observations.
+ %     Inputs:
+ %         data: data structure
+ %         hidden: structure of latent variables
+ %         params: structure of simulation parameters and hyperparameters
+ %         patterns: numP*K list of patterns to plot
+ %         ------ (optional) ------
+ %         colors: list of colors to plot
+ %         styles: list of styles for each line (for plot, not bar)
+ %         leg: legend to use (by default, use patterns as legend)
+ %         idxD: array of dimensions to plot
+ %     Outputs:
+ %         void